 Terrorism is a tactic that’s been around since ancient times.
 How radicalized groups come about are contingent only partially on ideas alone, and at least equally on other political factors that have to do with post-revolutionary vacuums (as in the case of the Arab Spring) or perceived grievances.
 Ideas and ideologies are important, but they’re hardly the only drivers of someone’s path to violence.

-Attributing the beginnings of all violent Muslim extremism to the pages of Qutb’s work is akin to attributing the actions and crimes of the Tamil Tigers to Marx’s 1848 article, or the Galleanist bombings to the pages of Bakunin.
+Attributing the beginnings of all violent Muslim extremism to the pages of Qutb’s work is akin to attributing the actions and crimes of the Tamil Tigers to Marx’s 1848 article, or anarchist bombings to the pages of Bakunin.
 Such a reductive tendency with regards to violent Islamism is one area where today’s neoconservative right has converged with the more liberal center.
-Knowingly or not, more liberal writers like Wright and Berman often overlap with their more right-wing counterparts at neoconservative think tanks like the FDD when they present and depict Islamist theorists in such a one-dimensional way.
+Knowingly or not, more liberal writers like Wright and Berman often overlap with their right-wing counterparts at neoconservative think tanks like the FDD when they present and depict Islamist theorists in such a one-dimensional way.
 Both camps refuse to take Muslim thinkers seriously as historical figures who’re substantially captive to their own times and emotions.

 Moreover, their thinking extended far beyond violence itself and its application.
-A fair assessment of who they are and the work they did means taking into account the entire range of ideas for which they advocated.
+A fair assessment of who they were and the work they did means taking into account the entire range of ideas for which they advocated.

 It is today’s post-9/11, security-obsessed and racist climate that keeps the public from such an engagement with Muslim thinkers.
 The tendency is to always look for connections between these thinkers and terrorism, hoping that such exercises will contribute to more public safety.
 But violence is much more complicated.
 People’s interpretations of ideas and texts are a reflection of their own inner stories and realities, which are often subject to much more than just the ideas of some 19th or early 20th century writer.

 Engagement over negligence